allegro/blog/_drafts/2021-12-09-observability_and_monitoring-eng.md

 not able to interpret them on their own and they are not able to distinguish the situation normal from exceptional.
 We need one more player - _Monitoring System_.

+Its main task is to monitor the collected telemetry data and check specific rules.
+In case of violation of the rules, appropriate measures are taken, for example, the person on duty will be informed immediately.

+We need to pay attention to how the rule starting the entire action was determined.
+Informing that the service has used up all the available disk space and it no longer works, makes no sense.
+An error has occurred, the system has not works ( we would have found out about it even without complicated measurements; ).
+A much better idea is a message like
+this: "
+80% of the available space has been exhausted.
+React and you will avoid trouble".
+And this is the secret of successfully maintaining an extensive system.
+We have a reason to believe that in X amount of time the space will be exhausted and the service will stop working.
+That X is the time to intervene effectively.

+This action closes the cycle.
+A man becomes involved.
+However, he is not left alone.
+At this point, many details many details are already known.
+We know in which place of the system an exceptional situation occurred, which rule was violated, where to look for the cause.
+We have collected logs.
+We can act.

 # Service Mesh

 ![](../img/articles/2021-12-09-observability_and_monitoring/service-mesh-observability.png)